The Innovators of Tomorrow Are Already Collaborating Today

 After experimenting, the team landed on an end product that is made from 100 percent recycled materials and can be easily distributed to local farmers.
 The team believes the system has the potential to save millions of metric tons of food per year, all for a nominal cost.

 Building upon the success of their first solution, Belinda and one of her teammates, Talar Terzian, are now developing an online market for farmers.
 They are expanding on the Go-Deck Unit to offer hand washing machines, and their latest water carrier, to local women in Tanzania.

 “I wish to help local farmers and women take advantage of their agriculture and gain the best profit for their hard labor,” Belinda says.

 However, Belinda has had to overcome many hurdles in order to accomplish her goal.
 She’s faced technical difficulties with internet and power outages due to weather and flooding in her area.
 Also, her local school system is limited and not able to support the research that Belinda wants to pursue.
 Therefore, Talar and her mother, who live in Gainsville, Fla., helped Belinda prepare for SAT exams and complete scholarship applications so that she can go to university.
 Belinda says she's been able to thrive because of the connections she’s made through The Junior Academy.

 “By developing global connections like those I made with Talar in the US, I will be able to improve my business and help others,” Belinda adds.

-This amazing endeavor is one of many innovative collaborations occurring all over the world through The Junior Academy and other Academy mentoring programs such as 1000 Girls, 1000 Futures, and STEM Scholars.
-Are you, or do you know any young people who might be interested in these programs?
+This amazing endeavor is one of many innovative collaborations occurring all over the world through The Junior Academy.
+Are you, or do you know any young people who might be interested?
 Sign up today.